 - Most luggage looks alike on the baggage claim turnstiles.
 Make your luggage stand out by tying brightly colored ribbons to the handles.
 Use the same luggage tag on all your bags to make them all easily identifiable.
 Include a copy of your itinerary in a large envelope in every suitcase.
 This allows the airline to easily find you if any of your bags are inadvertently misplaced during flight changes.

 - Carry on those items that you must have if your luggage doesn’t arrive with you.
 This might include medicines and something to entertain yourself with -a book, magazine or puzzle book.
 I always pack a change of under clothes, socks and t-shirt in my carry on in a gallon size ziplock bag.
 If your flight is delayed or your luggage is lost, at least you have another change of clothes.

 - I create a folder with all my travel information.
 On the outside of the folder I note the days I will be gone.
 I also note what services I will need on this trip – flight, hotel, rental car, parking, etc. This way I can check off what has been scheduled and what still needs to be done.
 Inside the folder are copies of the confirmations and any other important information like maps, conference programs, confirmations, and sightseeing ideas.
-I also include an envelope to put receipts trip receipts into.
+If you’ve pre-booked a San Diego whale watching experience for example, you’ll definitely want the confirmation for this in your folder.
+I also include an envelope to put trip receipts into.
 Since I travel a lot I have one place on top of my file cabinet that has all my current trips that are scheduled.
 I also leave completed trips in this file holder until all expenses have been reimbursed.